-Newborn kittens cannot eat cat food yet, either dry food or wet food.
+Newborn kittens delicate jaws are not capable of eating cat food yet, either dry food or wet food.
 They are fully sustained thru breastfeeding or bottle feeding.
 Additionally, remember that they still cannot eliminate solid and liquid waste on their own yet, thus requiring assistance from their mom or from you.

 In cases where their cat mommy is not around to breastfeed them, you can bottle feed them, but of course, you should be very mindful and know the how-tos in bottle feeding a kitten.
 We’re here to help you with that by following these tips and guides.

 How To Bottle Feed A Kitten?

 - Newborn kittens should be fed on regular intervals.
 From the first week they were born, they need to be fed in intervals of two to three hours.
 On average, you need to feed your cat for up to eight times daily.
 During the second week onwards, it can be extended out to every four hours.

 - When bottle-feeding your precious kittens, DO NOT use cow’s milk because this will not provide them with the proper nutrition they require.
 Additionally, this will irritate their stomach that may cause diarrhea, and that can be life-threatening to these delicate kittens.